Weakly-special threefolds and non-density of rational points: Introduction

 \begin{enumerate} \item By the theory of Hilbert schemes, $\mathcal{H}$ is a priori a countable union of quasi-projective schemes.
 The first step of our proof consists of showing that the moduli space $\mathcal{H}$ is in fact quasi-projective (i.e., of finite type).
+We do this by generalizing Bogomolov's theorem on surfaces of general type with positive second Segre class to the setting of Campana's orbifold pairs (proven in Section \ref{section:bogomolovs_thm}, where the terminology is also explained). \end{enumerate}

+\begin{alphtheorem}[Bogomolov's theorem for orbifold surfaces] If $(X,\Delta)$ is a smooth projective orbifold surface of general type and $c_1(X,\Delta)^2>c_2(X,\Delta)$, then $(X, \Delta)$ is pseudo-algebraically hyperbolic over $k$. \end{alphtheorem}

-We prove this by generalizing Bogomolov's theorem on surfaces of general type with positive second Segre class to the setting of Campana's orbifold pairs (see Theorem \ref{thm:bogomolov}). \item The second key observation is that the dimension of $\mathcal{H}$ is at most one (Corollary \ref{corollary:boundedness}).
-Here we combine arguments using Mori's bend-and-break with the recently established ``orbifold'' extension of the theorem of Kobayashi--Ochiai on dominant maps to a variety of general type \cite[Theorem~1.1]{BJ}; see the proof of Lemma \ref{lemma:ko_app}. \item To prove finiteness of $K$-points on $\mathcal{H}$, we will appeal to Faltings's theorem for hyperbolic curves (\emph{formerly} Mordell's conjecture).
-To do so, we argue that every positive-dimensional component of $\mathcal{H}$ is birational to a curve of genus at least two.
-This part of the argument crucially uses that $B$ is a Kodaira dimension one surface whose associated elliptic fibration is non-isotrivial (whereas the previous steps can be performed in a far more general setting); see Theorem \ref{thm:finiteness_for_orbifold_surface1} for a precise statement. \end{enumerate}
+\begin{enumerate}[resume] \item The second observation is that the dimension of $\mathcal{H}$ is at most one (Corollary \ref{corollary:boundedness}).
+Here we apply the recently established orbifold extension of the theorem of Kobayashi--Ochiai \cite[Theorem~1.1]{BJ}.
+Namely, a given variety $Y$ admits only finitely many surjective morphisms to a given orbifold $(B,\Delta)$ of general type; see the proof of Lemma \ref{lemma:ko_app} for details.
+At this point we know that $\mathcal{H}$ is at most one-dimensional. \item To prove finiteness of $K$-points on $\mathcal{H}$, we have to exclude the possibility that $\mathcal{H}$ has components of genus zero or one, so that we can appeal to Faltings's theorem for hyperbolic curves (\emph{formerly} Mordell's conjecture).
+This part of the argument uses that $B$ is a Kodaira dimension one surface whose associated elliptic fibration is non-isotrivial (whereas the previous steps can be performed in a far more general setting); see Corollary \ref{cor:finiteness_for_orbifold_surface1} for a precise statement. \end{enumerate}